Muchwat/mocklogger-sdk/README.md

 ```

 #### Set Environment Variables:
-Set the following environment variables in your application.
+Set the following environment variables in your application's `.env`.
 You can obtain these values from your Mocklogger application:

 ```dotenv
 MOCKLOGGER_HOST_URL=http://localhost:8000